martinsumner/riak_kv/docs/ReplicationGuide.md

   - With a specific focus on accelerating the recovery of recently occurring deltas (e.g. following a failure or real-time replication).
 - Uses an API which is reusable for replication to and reconciliation with non-Riak databases.

-The replication solution works with these caveats:
+The replication and reconciliation system works with these caveats:

-- Slow to resolve very large deltas between clusters;
+- Reconciliation checks alone are slow to resolve very large deltas between clusters;
-  - In some situations partial re-seeding should be prompted where deltas are large.
+  - Partial re-seeding may be prompted where deltas are large, to accelerate the process.
 - No support for complex replication topologies with loop prevention;
   - Every peer relationship between clusters must be formed directly.
 - When not used exclusively with a leveled backend, a parallel keystore is required (which is shared with internal anti-entropy).

+In Riak, replication and reconciliation are designed to be complementary processes.
+Although it is possible to configure replication without reconciliation, and vice versa, it is assumed in the design of the system that in general both replication and reconciliation will be in use.

 Within the replication system, for any replication event, there is a **source** and a **sink**.
 The source is the cluster which has an update of interest to another cluster, and the sink is a system that attempts to fetch a replication event from that cluster.